Our Conservation Efforts

 • Potentially Invasive: (a non-native species not currently known to exist in Ohio, but expected to become invasive in the future).

-Ongoing Efforts to Control the Invasive Plant Threat
+Ongoing Efforts to Control Invasive Plant Species

 The best method of control is prevention.
 Preventing intentional spread through horticulture, and removing or killing invasive plants when they are first spotted, can avoid significant problems later.
 Control methods include: